sdegutis/Novo-Cantico/README.md

 # Novo Cantico

-*Rethinking web software from first principles.*
+*Rethinking a new harmony for web software from first principles.*

-"Novo Cantico" is taken from the chorus of [Puer natus in Bethlehem](https://www.youtube.com/watch?v=A1k5YTmxIVc&t=2573s) and means "a new song".
-Software and music have many principles in common, and this software project aims to find a new harmony in software development by starting from first principles rather than conventional wisdom.

 ## Setting up local project